European shares edge down ahead of U.S. jobs data

-PARIS European shares inched down on Friday as signs of rising concerns among U.S. Federal Reserve members about the central bank's quantitative easing program prompted investors to book a portion of recent strong gains.
+PARIS, Jan 4 European shares inched down on Friday as signs of rising concerns among U.S. Federal Reserve members about the central bank's quantitative easing programme prompted investors to book a portion of recent strong gains.

 Investors were also cautious ahead of U.S. non-farm payrolls data for December, due later in the session, despite Thursday's forecast-beating jobs data for the private sector.